-Before completing and submitting an application, applicants should read the requirements for admission to the College and to their program of study.
-Many applicants are highly qualified and the Admission Office screens candidates individually to determine eligibility based on admission criteria.
-Careful consideration is given to a number of factors in reviewing applications: academic records, performance in math and science courses, likelihood of success in a program of study and standardized test scores (ACT and/or SAT).
+Before completing and submitting an application, prospective students should read the requirements for admission to the College and to their program of study.
+Candidates are screened individually to determine eligibility for admission.
+Careful consideration is given to a number of factors: academic records, performance in math and science courses, likelihood of success in a program of study and standardized test scores (ACT and/or SAT).